by Gordon J Barclay & Ron Morris

 This title is available as an open access e-book.

 The Fortification of the Firth of Forth describes the story of the great Forth Fortress from 1880 to 1977, when the final traditional defensive capabilities were abandoned.
 The authors combine archival sources with new fieldwork and oral histories to not only describe what was built, but when and why.
-They also show how the defences were expected to be used, in rapidly changing strategic circumstances and in the face of increasingly sophisticated and powerful naval weapons.

 This meticulously researched, richly illustrated volume relates the defences in the Forth to the wider political and military context and also describes the human side of the defences: the men and women who manned the fortress.
 This is a fascinating resource for those interested in Scottish military and naval history, and conflict and battlefield archaeology.

-RON MORRIS has been involved in the exploration and conservation of the Forth’s defence and natural heritage for many years.
+Ron Morris has been involved in the exploration and conservation of the Forth’s defence and natural heritage for many years.
 His previous publications include Defending St Kilda (2013).

 Watch the lecture given by Gordon Barclay and Ron Morris to find out more about the Forth’s defences.

 Read the interview with Gordon Barclay and Ron Morris to learn about the book and the research that led to it.